 - AASECT credentials sexual health professionals on the basis of rigorous standards for academic preparation, supervised training and consultation, field-related experience and applied skills.

-Mieke Beckman, LMSW, CST is a Clinical Social Worker and a Certified Sex Therapist at the center for sexual health.
-Mieke also provides brief sexual health counseling in two UMHS gynecology clinics: the Women With Developmental Disabilities clinic, and the Pediatric and Adolescent clinic.
-She specializes in sexual health and women's health, and her clinical interests include sexuality and disability, male and female sexual function, women's health, intimacy in relationships, and sexual health education.
+Mieke is a Clinical Social Worker and a Certified Sex Therapist at the center for Sexual Health.
+Her clinical interests include sexuality and disability, sexual function, women's health, intimacy in relationships, and sexual health education.

 Mieke’s pronouns are she/her/hers

-Daniela Wittmann, Ph.D., LMSW, CST, is Clinical Assistant Professor of Urology and Adjunct Clinical Assistant Professor of Social Work.
+Daniela is Clinical Assistant Professor of Urology and Adjunct Clinical Assistant Professor of Social Work.
 She specializes in the area of sexual recovery after chronic illness, with particular emphasis on prostate cancer.
 Her research interests include adjustment to chronic illness and the development and evaluation of sexual health interventions for couples when one member is recovering from cancer or another chronic illness.

-Sara Zocher, LMSW is a clinical social worker and sex therapist at the Center for Sexual Health.
+Sara is a clinical social worker and AASECT Certified sex therapist at the center for Sexual Health.
 She is also a counselor at the Michigan Medicine Center for Vulvar Diseases in the Department of Gynecology.
 Her clinical interests include women’s health and the impact of pain or disease on sexuality, sexuality related to psychological conditions, trauma, or the aging process, and relationship and intimacy concerns.

 Sara’s pronouns are she/her/hers.